-Know-How and Skill Range Equip students with an industry entry level competence in media technologies, both mainstream and digital Identify, gather and analyse material from a specified range of sources.
-Selectivity specific themes Generate mainstream and social media products on • skills Demonstrate competence in technical and production Communicate values and ideas to contemporary audience in a creative and innovative manner Critically reflect on the context of media, their operations and applications Demonstrate a capacity for creative innovation in traditional or contemporary media forms Competence Role media Develop critical evaluation skills in relation to mass Initiate and complete variety of media productions in a leadership capacity or working collaboratively as part of a team Learning to learn n Complete learning tasks purposefully, ethically and to professional standards Collaborate effective within groups in completing projects Insight Show a capacity for reflective practice Value the subjects at the centre of media production Articulate the ways in which theory and practice may be integrated Critically appraise practices and identities of religions and society Critically appraise media representations and practice from the point of view of ethics, professional practice and the law.
+Equip students with an industry entry level competence in media technologies, both mainstream and digital Identify, gather and analyse material from a specified range of sources.
+Generate mainstream and social media products on specific Demonstrate competence in technical and production skills Communicate values and ideas to contemporary audience in a creative and innovative manner Critically reflect on the context of media, their operations and applications Demonstrate a capacity for creative innovation in traditional or contemporary media forms Develop critical evaluation skills in relation to mass media Initiate and complete variety of media productions in a leadership capacity or working collaboratively as part of a team Complete learning tasks purposefully, ethically and to professional standards Collaborate effective within groups in completing projects Show a capacity for reflective practice Value the subjects at the centre of media production Articulate the ways in which theory and practice may be integrated Critically appraise practices and identities of religions and society Critically appraise media representations and practice from the point of view of ethics, professional practice and the law.